mozilla/fxa/features/FxA-45-device-registration-api/README.md

 * As a logged-in API consumer,
   I want to deregister a registered device and remove all of its details from the server.

-* As a logged-in API consumer,
-  I want to receive a `"new sync device"` push notification when a new device is registered.

-* As a logged-in API consumer,
-  I want to receive a `"device name changed"` push notification when a registered device is renamed.

-* As a logged-in API consumer,
-  I want to receive a `"password changed"` push notification when the password is changed.

-* As a logged-in API consumer,
-  I want to receive a `"password reset"` push notification when the password is reset.

-* As a logged-in API consumer,
-  I want to receive a `"disconnected"` push notification when a registered device transitions to the disconnected state.

 ## Data